codingcatgirl/choo/docs/choo/models.rst

         Falls back to just directly connecting the platform or stop coordinates if no other information is available.

     .. note::
-        For serialization, pointers are not used.
-The property ``stops`` is created containing with each item being either a serialized :py:class:`RidePoint` object or ``None``.
+        For serialization, the property ``stops`` is created containing a list of the serialized elements.
+Each :py:class:`RidePoint` element can have the additional property ``path_to_next`` containing a list of tupled py:class:`Coordinates`.

-        The property ``paths`` is created containing a dictionary containing paths between consecutive ride stops with the index of the origin stop as keys.
-The paths are arrays of tuple representations of the :py:class:`Coordinates`.

     .. py:class:: Ride.Request